Most are closed on Mondays; open Easter Monday

 They range from the fascinating Biblical Museum to the titillating Sex Museum and from the huge Rijksmuseum to the much smaller, but no less interesting Hash & Marijuana Museum.

-Mind you, some guides mention 40+ museums, others 50, and yet others a much higher number.
+Mind you, some travel guides mention that Amsterdam has 40+ museums; others 50 — and yet others a much higher number.

 Five of the six most-visited museums in the Netherlands are located in Amsterdam: